Balgreen

 Project Overview

-Located beside Pansy Walk and near Balgreen Primary School a core footpath closure will be in place on the Water of Leith walkway between the junction of Baird Drive at the railway tunnel and the footbridge linking Pansy Walk with Westfield Avenue.
+Located beside Pansy Walk and near Balgreen Primary School, a core footpath closure is in place on the Water of Leith walkway between the junction of Baird Drive at the railway tunnel and the footbridge linking Pansy Walk with Westfield Avenue.

 The project is being delivered in two phases:

-• Phase 2 (starting September 2025): Construction of a screened CSO chamber, decommissioning of the old outfall, and creation of a maintenance layby.
+- Phase 2 (starting September 2025): Construction of a screened overflow chamber, decommissioning of the old outfall, and creation of a maintenance layby.

 Once complete, the upgrade will reduce pollution, improve water quality, and enhance the amenity of this popular riverside route.